jdeleon-py/Project_LyricsBot/README.md

 This program is an approach to gain experience in API I/O by scraping information from the web to post on Twitter via the Twitter API.

-This project is an exersise in the following fields of computer science:
+This project is an exercise in the following fields of computer science:
 * API Usage
 * Web Scraping
 * GUI Development